Poxxy/TwitchListener/README.md

 1. ~~Collect twitch content and insert into database~~
 2. ~~Create automatic backup schedule to cloud storage~~
-3. Display data on web
+3. Display data on web with Flask
+4. Analyze with Spark